Lake Manyara National Park

 Lake Manyara Park is only about 1½ hours drive from Arusha.
 So it is often visited en route between Arusha or the Tarangire Park and the Ngorongoro crater.
 You can also use the Ngorongoro area as a base for a few nights and visit from there (only 1 hour away).

 In the summer months, it is rewarding from a birding point of view.
 But, given its accessibility, it does get busy with day visitors during the peak season (dry winter months).

 A new activity is a guided walkway through the forest canopy where you can have a bird-eye view of the forest fauna and birdlife.
 See more…

 Lake Manyara Lodges

-If your time permits, we recommend staying for one or two nights in the park at Lake Manyara Tree Lodge.
-So you can enjoy the park after the day visitors have left.
+If your time permits, we recommend staying a night or two in the park at Lake Manyara Tree Lodge.
+So you can venture further south into the park, and enjoy it after the day visitors have left.
 Or opt for Lake Manyara Serena which is also close by.
 (We use this in our Tanzania Discovery safari).
-A little further away are several smaller Lake Manyara lodges, generally on working farms and estates around Karatu.
+A little further away the Ngorongoro conservancy lodges around Karatu.
+These are often on working farms and coffee estates.
 Think Gibb’s Farm, Ngorongoro Farmhouse, Plantation Lodge or the Manor at Ngorongoro.
-Plus we sometimes use these as a base for visiting both Lake Manyara and the Ngorongoro Crater.
+We often use these as a base for visiting both Lake Manyara and the Ngorongoro Crater.